-- Aggregated CEPI score >70: Critically polluted areas - Aggregated CEPI score between 60-70: Severely polluted areas
+Aggregated CEPI score >70: Critically polluted areas

+Aggregated CEPI score between 60-70: Severely polluted areas

 Since the inception of the programme, MPCB has also formulated Action Plans to mitigate the environmental pollution problems for each of the 8 Critically Polluted Areas (CPAs) in Maharashtra.
-Based on available information, parameters selected and monitored in continuation with this, CEPI has been calculated and Short Term Action Plan (STAP) as well as Long Term Action Plan (LTAP) was prepared in 2010.
+Based on available information, parameters selected and monitored in continuation with this, CEPI has been calculated and Short-Term Action Plan (STAP) as well as Long Term Action Plan (LTAP) was prepared in 2010.

 Subsequently NAAQS 2009 came in force.
 List of parameters to be considered increased and expanded including more critical and hazardous pollutants like benzene, BaP, Metals, etc. existing in the environment.
 There was revision of standards (limiting values) as well.
-In this present report of 2017 prepared by MPCB, CEPI is calculated considering all these revised standards' limiting values, list of parameters and complete scope of monitoring.
-Below given Table shows aggregated CEPI of present report in comparison with CPCB report (2009).
+In this present report of June 2018 prepared by MPCB, CEPI is calculated considering all these revised standards' limiting values, list of parameters and complete scope of monitoring.